Odion100/SystemLynx/README.md

 SystemLynx is a NodeJS framework for building modular web APIs, built on top of ExpressJS and Socket.io.
 It allows you to create objects and load them from a server into a client application.

-SystemLynx comes with the following objects that are used for web app development:
+SystemLynx comes with the following class that are used for web app development:

 ```javascript
 const { App, Service, Client, LoadBalancer } = require("systemlynx");
 ```

 - **Service** - Used to create and host objects that can be loaded and used by a SystemLynx Client.
-- **Client** - Used in a client application to load a **Service**, providing access to all the objects hosted by the **Service**.
+- **Client** - Used in a client application to load a **Service**, providing access to all the classes hosted by the **Service**.
 - **App** - provides a modular interface for creating and loading Services.

 Find the full [API Documentation](https://github.com/Odion100/SystemLynx/blob/master/API.md#tasksjs-api-documentation) here.